Brevard County Sheriff’s Office Animal Services Frequently Asked Questions.

 Who is in charge of Animal Services?

-Joe Hellebrand is the Manager of Animal Services and Enforcement.
+Joe Hellebrand is the Director of Animal Services and Enforcement.

 Where are you located?

-- The department manager, telecommunications, tag office, customer service, dispatch, enforcement officers, and supervisors are located at 1515 Sarno Rd Melbourne Fl 32935.
+- The department Director, telecommunications, tag office, customer service, dispatch, enforcement officers, and supervisors are located at 1515 Sarno Rd Melbourne Fl 32935.